What to Wear In Sedona: A Complete Packing Guide

 Hairbands hold more than your hair

-I discovered that to keep rolled clothes together, use a hairband.
+I discovered that to keep things organized and together, a hairband works great!
 This way, you also have a hairband you can use during the day.

 Pack convertible clothing